laramva/marketing-campaign-performance-dashboard/README.md

 This project showcases a complete analytics pipeline for evaluating the performance of a digital marketing campaign — from data preparation and SQL exploration to the development of a fully interactive Power BI dashboard for insights and decision-making.

+🧪 SQL Exploration

+Before building the dashboard, the dataset was explored and validated using SQL queries.
+This step ensured data quality, correct KPI calculations, and understanding of campaign performance.

+All SQL queries used in the project are available in:

+➡ sql_queries.sql

 🚀 Project Overview

 Digital marketing campaigns generate massive amounts of data, but without structured analysis, extracting insights becomes difficult.